 How is age-related macular degeneration detected?
 A dilated fundus exam by an optometrist or ophthalmologist is the easiest way to evaluate for AMD.
 They may also ask you to look at an Amsler Grid (pictured below).
 This will be done to see if any of the lines are missing or distorted.
 If wet AMD is suspected they may use additional testing to determine if there is any blood or fluid in the retina.
 An optical coherence tomography (OCT) will use light to provide a cross-section through the retina.
 A fluorescein angiogram (FA) will inject fluorescent dye into your arm that will then go through the blood vessels of your eye and when pictures are taken will show leaking blood vessels.

 What to do?
 One of the easiest things to do is to ensure a healthy lifestyle.
 Avoid smoking, exercise regularly, maintain normal blood pressure and cholesterol levels, and eat a diet rich in green leafy vegetables and fish.
 This has been the best advice for early dry AMD as there is no effective treatment available.

-For those who have wet AMD there are different treatments that will not cure, but can help slow further vision loss.
+For those who have wet AMD, there are different treatments that will not cure but can help slow further vision loss.
 Laser surgery can be used to get rid of the abnormal blood vessels.
-Photodynamic therapy is when a medicine is injected into the arm and is then triggered by a laser to destroy the abnormal blood vessels.
+Photodynamic therapy is when medicine is injected into the arm and is then triggered by a laser to destroy the abnormal blood vessels.
 The most widely used treatment at this time is injections of medicine into the eye that will destroy the abnormal blood vessels in the eye.

 Extensive research has been done by the National Eye Institute to see whether or not high-dose vitamins and minerals can help protect the eye in patients with AMD.